18F/methods/_methods/bodystorming.markdown

       <li>Review the exercise as a team.
 Document some of the potential opportunities/challenges that this exercise suggests.</li>
     </ol>
     <p>Tip: If you anticipate discomfort from participants, it may be helpful to assign roles beforehand and start with a basic script.</p>

+gov-context:
+	<p> No PRA implications.
+Even when users are present, the PRA explicitly exempts direct observation and non-standardized conversation (e.g., not a survey) that bodystorming entails.
+(1320.3.H.3) That means: Storm away, no PRA needed! </p>
 ---

 Ancillary info